Some of you may have noticed one glaring omission thus far and, yes; it is filters!

 Looking through my recent London ‘urbanscapes’ portfolio, I was surprised to see how many images were shot on the Monochrom compared to my Canon DSLR.
 In no small part this is due to the portability of the camera and my inclination to go out shooting with it, not to mention the superb results that can be obtained hand held.
 Hell, this is not supposed to be a landscape camera, but it has spent a lot of time being used in this manner, because I have been able to cover ground comfortably and without feeling like a pack mule.
 It’s only the shots you take that matter.
 The better shots you could have shot with your tilt and shift lens don’t count if you only dreamt about them on your sofa, unwilling to face ‘saddling yourself up’ once again.
 This camera makes it easier than ever before, to take technically amazing B&W shots without compromising on fun and simplicity.

-Sadly, it is only for people with £6000/$8000 to spare (£4000 used), but the price does not diminish the brilliance of what this remarkable camera is capable of.
+Sadly, it is only for people with a large budget, but the price does not diminish the brilliance of what this remarkable camera is capable of.
 Ironically, it may also be perfect for people who care very little about cameras per se and much more about the images they can make with them.
 That sounds a lot like most conscientious photographers to me.

 The elephant in the room is the Sony A7R and so has this recent arrival sat its fat bottom down on the small niche occupied by the Monochrom?
 In my view, the answer is a resounding ‘no’ and I will write a short post in the near future explaining why not.